postfinance/kubelet-csr-approver/README.md

   addresses shall fall into. left unspecified, all IP addresses are allowed. \
   you can for example set it to `192.168.0.0/16,fc00::/7` if this reflects your local network IP ranges.
+* `--ignore-non-system-node` or `IGNORE_NON_SYSTEM_NODE` permits ignoring CSRs with a _Username_ different than `system:node:......`. \
+  the default value of the boolean is false, and if you want to use this feature you need to set this flag to `true`

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
 If this is an issue